 Problem is 99 people used the same strategy and failed.

 But when you interview the ONE, he tells you what he did and it’s convincing.
 It’s persuasive.
 It’s even COMPELLING.
 And for the most part, it’s the wrong strategy for most people.

 You and I have set THOUSANDS of goals.
 We followed the advice to the T. We did what we were supposed to do and THOUSANDS of times we didn’t get what we wanted.

 KEY POINT: To be sure, I’m interested in what people do to succeed.
+I’m interested in hereditary factors, the environment, specific differences between how people prepare, what the real process of improvement from event to event is.
 BUT the idea that MODELING ONE PERSON’s SUCCESS without FACTORING IN THE MODELS FOR FAILURE is DESTINED FOR FAILURE.

 I’ve learned to do my homework…all of it.

 You probably remember from previous programs and articles I’ve written that goal setting that works has a number of factors that are counter intuitive.

 The DIFFERENT strategies that successes and failures use are DIFFICULT to tease out from each other.
 Both successes and failures use the “old model” of goal setting.
 The one’s who succeed make the paper and tell the strategy that all 100 (or 1000) of the failures used as well.
 I hate those odds……